NicolasDouillet/mesh_processing_toolbox/description_read_me.txt

 %% TESTS

+Run the test files to discover all the possibilities of this toolbox.
 Use .mat data files provided in /data for test and example files.
 Most of the functions and every important ones have been tested in a dedicated file named : test_my_function.m.
 Note that no mesh reader or writer is provided in this toolbox since there already exist enough satisfying ones coded in Matlab.
 Look for : read_ply.m, write_ply.m, read_off.m, write_off.m, plyread.m, plywrite.m
 Then to create your own .mat file for vertex set V and triangle set T, just use the command save('path_to_my_file/my_file.mat','V','T');
+To use the sources, mind to add its path to your paths, just like in the header of any test file : addpath(genpath('my_path_to_the_sources'));

 %% COPYRIGHT & SUPPORT